cosmos/sdk-tutorials/academy/xl-run-prod/3-genesis.md

 The relevant parties should also come to a consensus that this genesis represents the agreed initial state.
 Indeed:

 * Parties are being granted genesis tokens and one may not accept being omitted.
-* Parties are enrolling to be validators, so there needs to be agreement on this file.
+* Parties are enroling to be validators, so there needs to be agreement on this file.

 This is the only _block_ that needs a social consensus on its content.
 All other blocks will be agreed on technically by the PoS consensus.